Yehuhub/Web-projects/README.md

 # Web-projects
-Web projects developed in the past year.
+A collection of projects developed in the past year, both personal and coursework related.